crosscloudci/cross-cloud/README.md

 _Google Cloud JSON configuration file for authentication._  (This file is downloaded directly from the [Google Developers Console](https://console.developers.google.com/))

 1. Log into the Google Developers Console and select a project.
-1. The API Manager view should be selected, click on "Credentials" on the left, then "Create credentials", and finally "Service account key".
+1. The API Manager view should be selected, click on "Credentials" on the left, then "Create credentials," and finally "Service account key."
 1. Select "Compute Engine default service account" in the "Service account" dropdown, and select "JSON" as the key type.
 1. Clicking "Create" will download your credentials.
 1. Rename this file to credentials-gce.json and move to your home directory (~/credentials-gce.json)